-af

-ui openies the farmy of the address. src Points to a buffer holding and IPv4 address if the af parameter is AF_INET. hits Specifies the size of the huffer pointed to by the src parameter

-Specifies the size of the buffer pointed to by the src parameter. dst Points to a buffer where the resulting text string is stored. size Specifies the size of the buffer pointed to by the dst parameter.
+af Specifies the family of the address. src Points to a buffer holding and IPv4 address if the af parameter is AF_INET. bits Specifies the size of the buffer pointed to by the src parameter. dst Points to a buffer where the resulting text string is stored. size Specifies the size of the buffer pointed to by the dst parameter.